aksxaay/portfolio-website/design-course-revised/next-portfolio/setup.md

 they have the zoomable sunburst just like the this website that i can recall.

 I tried to data visualize myself, tried to visualize jua.

+so we're gonna use a react concept called refs
+- this is what we use for third-party DOM libraries (d3)